Dobiasd/articles/from_oop_to_fp_-_inheritance_and_the_expression_problem.md

-It also would be cool if it can be used in [Elm](http://elm-lang.org/learn/Syntax.elm) too, so let us [avoid](http://lukepalmer.wordpress.com/2010/01/24/haskell-antipattern-existential-typeclass/) [existential types](http://www.haskell.org/haskellwiki/Existential_type) and the solution ([1](https://channel9.msdn.com/shows/Going+Deep/C9-Lectures-Dr-Ralf-Laemmel-Advanced-Functional-Programming-The-Expression-Problem/), [2](https://channel9.msdn.com/Shows/Going+Deep/C9-Lectures-Dr-Ralf-Lmmel-Advanced-Functional-Programming-Type-Classes)) provided by Dr. Ralf Lämmel for now. ^_-)
+It also would be cool if it can be used in [Elm](http://elm-lang.org/learn/Syntax.elm) too, so let us [avoid](http://lukepalmer.wordpress.com/2010/01/24/haskell-antipattern-existential-typeclass/) [existential types](http://www.haskell.org/haskellwiki/Existential_type) and the solution ([part 1](https://channel9.msdn.com/shows/Going+Deep/C9-Lectures-Dr-Ralf-Laemmel-Advanced-Functional-Programming-The-Expression-Problem/), [part 2](https://channel9.msdn.com/Shows/Going+Deep/C9-Lectures-Dr-Ralf-Lmmel-Advanced-Functional-Programming-Type-Classes)) provided by Dr. Ralf Lämmel for now. ^_-)

 So the usual haskell approach could look like this: